vczh-libraries/Document/Cpp.md

 # Draft

-- Candidates of names with overloading may not be completely narrowed because of incomplete template-related type inferencing.
-- Anonymous namespaces and extern "C" are ignored, and declarations inside them are treated as they are directly written inside the parent scope.
 - The tool consumes a single preprocessed C++ source file, the following syntax is collected for this purpose.
 - The syntax has less restrictions than the real C++ language specification, because the tool assumes the input is correct.

 ## Short-term tasks

 - [ ] Merge 3 `ParsingArguments::WithContext` to one, automatically fill `funcSymbol` field instead of passing.
-- [ ] Test type equivalent while one see a forward class declaration and another see the class definition.
 - [ ] Test `ExprToTsys` on all expressions during parsing.
 - [ ] Compiler-generated functions.
 - [x] `using` and `typedef`.